-- One database containing all program activity (e.g., landings, effort, and participation; transfers of quota shares and quota lb; ex-vessel, share, and quota pound prices, etc.). - More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota lb. - Automated share cap calculations. - Ability to match shareholder agents/contractors more accurately from permit records with shareholder accounts. - Participants able to view their transfer and landings history. - Elimination of coupons, which would: - Allow quota lb to be transferred or landed in one pound increments rather than 100 and 500 lb increments, which would eliminate loss of quota lb due to denominational restrictions. - Eliminate the need to print coupons and mail coupons to the shareholders. - Eliminate the need to mail in coupons to the SEFSC.
+- More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota pounds. - Automated share cap calculations and increased timeliness in share transfers. - Ability to match permit holders to shareholder accounts. - Participants are able to view a history of their online actions (i.e., share transfers, allocation transfers, and landings) - Elimination of coupons, which would: - Allow quota pounds to be transferred or landed in one-pound increments rather than 100- and 500-pound increments, which would eliminate loss of quota pounds due to denominational restrictions. - Eliminate the need to print coupons and mail coupons to the shareholders. - Eliminate the need to mail in coupons to the SEFSC.

-Preferred Alternative 2 would increase the administrative burden on NMFS initially related to development and implementation of an electronic system.
-These costs could be minimized by working through already developed systems as described above.
-After development of the electronic system, the administrative burden of manually maintaining the existing ITQ program will be reduced.
+Preferred Alternative 2 would increase the administrative burden on NMFS initially related to development and implementation of an online system.
+These costs could be minimized by working through the already developed system described above.
+After development of the online system, the administrative burden of manually maintaining the existing ITQ program will be reduced.